A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Introduction

 \section{Introduction}

 The physics of mesoscopic collections of quantum particles has been extensively explored in the past for investigating quantum effects such as size confinements, interference, interactions, and band-topology \cite{Akkermans2007}.
 The quantization of conductances, persistent currents, and Coulomb blockade are well-known examples of quantum effects in lower dimensional systems.
 Though these phenomena were particularly popular for mesoscopic electrical devices, recent efforts in quantum photonics have also demonstrated many interesting mesoscopic quantum effects in various cavity \cite{Walther06}, circuit \cite{Girvin09} and waveguide QED \cite{RoyRMP2017, Gu2017} set-ups.
 Some such recent discoveries are the photon blockade and quantum nonlinearity for propagating single photons through an elongated ensemble of laser cooled atoms in an optical-dipole trap \cite{Peyronel12, Firstenberg13}, a dissipative phase transition in a one-dimensional circuit QED lattice \cite{Fitzpatrick2017}, and the cooperative Lamb shift in a mesoscopic array of ions suspended in a Paul trap \cite{Meir14}.
-Motivated by these fantastic developments in experiments, we here study nonlinear quantum transport of light through one-dimensional (1D) waveguide QED lattices.
-The waveguide QED lattices are characterized by either (a) an absence of optical confinement (cavity) along the light propagation direction or (b) the coupling to and from the cavity(ies) dominating the internal system losses in the so-called overcoupled regime \cite{RoyRMP2017, Aoki2009}.
-These special features of the waveguide QED lattices separate our study from other recently explored cavity and circuit QED lattices \cite{Underwood12,Schmidt13, Raftery14, Naether15b, LeHur16,Noh16,Fitzpatrick2017,Kollar19,Orell19,Ma19}.
+Motivated by these fantastic developments in experiments, we here study nonlinear quantum transport of light through one-dimensional (1D) QED lattices connected to radiation fields at the boundaries.
+Particularly, we investigate 1D open QED lattices either (a) in the absence of optical confinement (cavity) along the light propagation direction or (b) when the coupling to and from the cavity(ies) dominating the internal system losses in the so-called overcoupled regime \cite{RoyRMP2017, Aoki2009}.
+The above special features of the 1D open QED lattices separate our study from other recently explored cavity and circuit QED lattices \cite{Underwood12,Schmidt13, Raftery14, Naether15b, LeHur16,Noh16,Fitzpatrick2017,Kollar19,Orell19,Ma19}.